 Message me 24/7 between calls.
 I’ll turn on Do Not Disturb when I’m sleeping, so don’t worry about waking me!
 For the Group Coaching and Private Coaching #2 plans I’ll spend up to one hour each week reading/listening/watching and responding to these messages.
 For the Private Coaching #1 plan... try me.
 I have superhuman energy and you will not wear me out!

 All conversations are 100% confidential unless expressly agreed upon otherwise.

 You can schedule calls between 24 hours and 2 weeks in advance.
 My general policy is that unused calls do not roll over to the next week... but I’m a nice guy and am more than happy to make compromises most of the time.

 Group coaching is like a mastermind group, except that instead of talking about business we talk about life (which does include business).
-Hear and be heard amongst a group of 4-6 men.
-Patrick facilitates the conversation, adds prompts, and is generally rambunctious.
+Hear and be heard amongst a group of 3-4 men.

 Feel like you’re not connecting optimally with this group of humans?
 Reach out to me and we’ll discuss the possibility of moving you to a different group.
 Additionally, if I ever think that you might be a better fit for a different group I’ll reach out to you and give you the option of switching groups.

 Technically it’s not.
 Everyone who resonates with this page is free to join, and I’m equally have to have all of you!
 It’s specifically designed for men, though, because: